-Facebook has contacted JPMorgan, Citi and Wells Fargo to make offers to its customers, according to ‘The WallStreet Journal’.
+Facebook has contacted JPMorgan, Citi and Wells Fargo to make game slot online offers to its customers, according to ‘The WallStreet Journal’.

 Facebook’s entry into the banking business could approach.
 The social network, which four months ago suffered a scandal over the filtration of user data, has asked large US banks to share detailed financial information about their customers.

 Among the information requested by the company headed by Mark Zuckerberg are data on credit card transactions and current account balances, according to the American newspaper The Wall Street Journal.

 In what seems like another step towards the launch of banking services by Facebook, last year the social media giant contacted entities such as JPMorgan Chase, Wells Fargo, Citigroup and US Bancorp to discuss potential offers for customers of the entities available through Facebook Messenger.
 According to the aforementioned newspaper, one of the large banks contacted would have withdrawn from the talks due to privacy concerns.